jovanduy/ExercisesInC/reading_questions/thinkos.md

 b) Writing to unallocated memory.

+A long time might pass before this bad value is read, so it can be difficult to find the source of the problem.
+You can also mess up the data structures that are used to implement `malloc` and `free` by writing past the end of an allocated chunk of memory.

 c) Reading from a freed chunk.

 d) Writing to a freed chunk.

 e) Failing to free a chunk that is no longer needed.

+That is a memory leak, which can be fine in a small program, but in a larger program...

 You can run out of memory (either all of the physical memory is used up, the process's usable virtual memory is used up, etc) and the next time you call `malloc`, it will return `NULL`.